 The Maine Tracking Network, a member of the National EPHT Network, connects communities, public health professionals, policy makers, state agencies, and others to the data they need to monitor public health, respond to health concerns, prioritize resources for public health action, and evaluate prevention activities.
 Maine tracks certain health effects, exposures, and environmental hazards that have known relationships, as well as some health effects and environmental hazards that have suspected relationships.
 By making health and environmental data available through the Maine Tracking Network, more people have access to data they need to think critically and hypothesize about health outcomes and their relationships to conditions in the environment.

-The Maine EPHT program analyzes asthma ED visits by admission date and discharge date; admission date is more closely associated with the timing of an environmental exposure while discharge date is more commonly used for chronic disease measures.
-Analyses by admission date allow for only one ED visit per patient per day; analyses by discharge date are not de-duplicated and may include more than one ED visit per patient per day.
+The Maine EPHT program analyzes asthma ED visits by admission date.
+Admission date is more closely associated with the timing of an environmental exposure while discharge date is more commonly used for chronic disease measures.
+Analyses allow for only one ED visit per patient per day.

 Entity and Attribute Overview:

-This dataset contains the following fields: admission or discharge year, geographic resolution, measure, sex, age group, count, population, rate per 10,000, 95% confidence intervals for rate, age-adjusted rate, 95% confidence intervals for age-adjusted rate.
+This dataset contains the following fields: admission year, geographic resolution, measure, sex, age group, count, population, rate per 10,000, 95% confidence intervals for rate, age-adjusted rate, 95% confidence intervals for age-adjusted rate.

-- Data represent the number of hospitalizations, by admission or discharge date, for asthma.
-The data do not represent the number of individual people hospitalized, nor the burden of disease in Maine.
+- Data represent the number of ED visits, by admission date, for asthma.
+The data do not represent the number of individual people who visited the ED, nor the burden of disease in Maine.

 - Only Maine residents admitted to Maine hospitals are included in the analysis; the total number of asthma ED visits, especially in areas served by hospitals in neighboring states or provinces, may be undercounted.